timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 # neurodiversity time friendly tool.

-update July 14 . on break for school study
+update June 14 . on break for school study
 Steve out
 if you there is an issue put it in the issue button